lancewalton/treelog/README.md

     "org.scalaz" %% "scalaz-core" % "7.0.2")
 ```

-Using TreeLog by an Example
+Using TreeLog - Examples
 ----------
 [QuadraticRootsExample.scala](https://github.com/lancewalton/treelog/blob/master/src/test/scala/QuadraticRootsExample.scala) and [OptionsAndEithersExample.scala](https://github.com/lancewalton/treelog/blob/master/src/test/scala/OptionsAndEithersExample.scala) in the test package is the simplest way to see how to use TreeLog.

-The quadratic example does the extremely important of logging the computation of roots of a quadratic equation.
+The quadratic example does the extremely important job of logging the computation of roots of a quadratic equation.
 This:

 ```scala
 root(Parameters(2, 5, 3)).run.written.shows